 The United States Army Recruiting Battalion, Nashville has its headquarters in Nashville, Tennessee, and has a total recruiting area of more than 61,000 miles.

 The Battalion is responsible for recruiters and recruiting efforts in more than 160 counties in Tennessee, Kentucky, Illinois, Indiana and Virginia.
-Find information about USAREC Nashville Battalion including the main commercial and DSN numbers for the base, information on basic services, base transportation, lodging for TDY and PSCing personnel, and inprocessing.
+Find information about USAREC Nashville Battalion including the main commercial and DSN numbers for the base, information on basic services, base transportation, lodging for TDY and PCSing personnel, and inprocessing.

 Mission & Units